jamesbonica/ME-UI_tests/README.md

 # ME-UI_tests
-This is thwe automated test project for Money Experience
+This is the automated test project for Money Experience

 Any Developer or QE will be able to use this locally.
 The only requirements are Java 8 and Maven.